reddy628/granite-3.3-language-models/README.md

   Figure 1.
 Evaluation results from Granite-3.1-8B-Instruct in Hugging Face's OpenLLM Leaderboard.</figcaption>
 </figure>
 </br> -->
-Comprehensive evaluation results for all model variants, as well as other relevant information will be available in Granite 3.3 Language Models technical report.

 ## How to Use our Models?
 To use any of our models, pick an appropriate `model_path` from: